ONEARMY/academy/docs/spaces/extrusion.md

 ## 👋 Share

-You’ve built your space.
-Nice!
+You’ve built your Extrusion Workspace.
+Well done!
 We’re all learning together, so be sure to share back any hacks or developments that have helped you improve your space along the way.
 Enjoy the journey 🙂

 <b>Want to share feedback, chat about the Extrusion Workspace or learn more from the community?
 Head to the [#Spaces](https://discordapp.com/invite/p92s237) channel on Discord.
 Here we answer questions and give tips on setting up your workspace and how to run it.</b>